-Figure 2-Heavy Load Operation
+Figure 2-PWM Operation

-When the output current is high and the inductor current is always above zero amps, it is called continuous-conduction-mode (CCM).
+MPQ8616 always operating in continuous-conduction-mode (CCM), which means the inductor current can go negative at light load.
 The CCM mode operation is shown in Figure 2.
-When V{FB} is below V{REF} , HS-MOSFET is turned on for a fixed interval which is determined by one- shot ontimer as equation 1 shown.
+When V{FB} is below V{REF} , HS-MOSFET is turned on for a fixed interval which is determined by one- shot on-timer as equation 1 shown.
 When the HS-MOSFET is turned off, the LS-MOSFET is turned on until next period.

-In CCM mode operation, the switching frequency is fairly constant and it is called PWM mode.
+For the MPQ8616 is operated in CCM, the switching frequency is fairly constant and it is called PWM mode.